OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I encompass all of the qualities listed in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md).
 - I avoid becoming a bottleneck by setting up my team for success for longer periods before needing to check back in.
 - I ensure that difficult work, such as troubleshooting, security incident response, and threat hunting, gets done.
-- I understand our organisational structure and how we schedule work, and I help my team find their highest-value contributions in this environment.
+- I understand our organizational structure and how we schedule work, and I help my team find their highest-value contributions in this environment.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
-- I recognise problems and proactively engage with other people to prevent or resolve them quickly.
+- I recognize problems and proactively engage with other people to prevent or resolve them quickly.
 - I am comfortable coordinating projects where success requires the input of multiple teams and diverse technical roles.
-- I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.
+- I am an adept communicator and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

 <details>
 <summary>Examples</summary>